 There will be no deduction made if the non-dependant:

-In Universal Credit there is one deduction for each non-dependant, but for the other benefits mentioned above, if you have a non-dependant couple living with you, only one deduction is made for them so they should be treated as 1 non-dependant.
+In Universal Credit there is one deduction for each non-dependant, even if they are a couple, but for the other benefits mentioned above, if you have a non-dependant couple living with you, only one deduction is made for them.

 The appropriate deduction will be the highest that applies.
-For example, if one member of the couple is on benefits and the other is earning £400 per week, the deduction for a non-dependant earning £400 per week would be higher so this is the category that applies and should be entered on the non-dependants page of the calculator.
+For example, if one member of the couple is on benefits and the other is earning £400 per week, the deduction for a non-dependant earning £400 per week would be higher so this will be the rate applied for the couple.

-If both members of a non-dependant couple work 16 or more hours then you should add together their incomes to see which income-band their joint income falls within and select this on the non-dependants page of the calculator.
+If both members of a non-dependant couple work 16 or more hours then the calculator will add together their incomes to see which deduction applies for their joint income.